godotengine/godot-docs/classes/class_staticbody2d.rst

 | *Getter* | get_constant_angular_velocity()      |
 +----------+--------------------------------------+

-Constant angular velocity for the body.
+The body's constant angular velocity.
 This does not rotate the body, but affects colliding bodies, as if it were rotating.

 .. _class_StaticBody2D_property_constant_linear_velocity: